Kendrick Dissing Drake on 'Compton' Is the Peak of a Beef That Has Been Growing for Years

 “Deepwater”: “Motherfucker know I started from the bottom"

-If you choose to read them that way, then “Darkside / Gone” references Drake’s track “Energy, and “Deepwater” name-checks “Started From the Bottom” as well as Drake’s nickname for his home city and upcoming record Views From the 6.
-At first it seemed like the initial “Kendrick Lamar Disses Drake” news-posts at the end of last week were a reach.
-But when you view it through the prism of years of frosty interaction - which started when Kendrick dropped the “Control” verse a few years back - then it's clear that a deep-seated beef has come to exist between the two.
-So let’s trace this from its conception to present day.
+If you choose to read them that way, then “Darkside / Gone” references Drake’s track “Energy,” and “Deepwater” namechecks “Started From the Bottom,” as well as Drake’s nickname for his home city and upcoming record Views From the 6.
+At first it might have seemed like the initial “Kendrick Lamar Disses Drake” news posts at the end of last week were a reach.
+But when you view it through the prism of years of frosty interaction, arguably dating back to when Kendrick dropped the “Control” verse in 2013, then it's clearer that some real tension has come to exist between the two.
+So let’s trace this saga from its conception to present day.

-According to Drake himself, he has “never been reckless – it’s always calculated”.
+According to Drake himself, he has “never been reckless—it’s always calculated.”
 For those who have followed the recent Meek Mill beef, Drake’s self-assessment stands up.
-Meek was surgically taken down with coordinated “Back to Back” response tracks and a subsequent performance at OVO Fest - where Papi performed against a back-drop of memes intended to shame Meek for suggesting he uses ghostwriters, and by lieu of those accusations, shutting down any threats that could stop him becoming the greatest rapper of our generation.
+Meek was surgically taken down with coordinated “Back to Back” response tracks and a subsequent set at OVO Fest where Champagne Papi performed against a backdrop of memes intended to shame Meek for suggesting he uses ghostwriters.
+Drake emerged the near-consensus victor and arguable new king of rap.

 Kendrick and Drake started as friends.
 Drake was one of the first artists outside of Kendrick’s camp to hear Section.80 and, as a result, gave him not just a guest spot, but an entire interlude on 2011’s Take Care.
-Kendrick returned the favour on GKMC; they both went on tour together; they released "Fuckin' Problems".
-But ever since Kendrick dropped his “Control” verse in 2013 - in which he called out eleven rappers and demanded they “raise the bar high” - Drake has perceived him in the same way as the Meek Mill accusations; a threat against his crown.
-In the past year, their relationship, depending on how you interpret certain lines, has turned into Kendrick saying he’s “Endin' our friendship, baby, I'd rather die alone”, and, on the aforementioned "Energy", Drake stating he’s got “Rap niggas / I gotta act like I like / Fuck them niggas for life”.
+Kendrick returned the favor on GKMC; they went on tour together; they released "Fuckin' Problems" with A$AP Rocky (as of their most recent tours, they both continue to play it live).
+But ever since Kendrick dropped his “Control” verse in 2013—in which he called out 11 rappers and demanded they “raise the bar high”—Drake has seemed to perceive him, like Meek Mill's accusations, as a threat to the crown.
+In the past year, their relationship, depending on how you interpret certain lines, has turned into Kendrick saying he’s “endin' our friendship, baby, I'd rather die alone”, and, on the aforementioned "Energy," Drake stating he’s got “rap niggas / I gotta act like I like / fuck them niggas for life.”
 So what went wrong?